vilsaira/FSC/README.md

 Author: Viljami Sairanen

-[1] Viljami Sairanen, Combining function and structure in a single macro-scale connectivity model of the human brain, bioarxiv, 2024
+[1] Sairanen, Viljami.
+‘Combining Function and Structure in a Single Macro-Scale Connectivity Model of the Human Brain’. bioRxiv, 6 March 2024. https://doi.org/10.1101/2024.03.03.583186.

 # A Python example of usage with the Human Connectome Project from the ENIGMA TOOLBOX.
 You might need to install enigmatoolbox and nilearn first.